-Air Quality
+Air Quality.
 Promote measures to reduce pollution from mobile and stationary sources.

-Energy
+Energy.
 Support environmentally sound policies that reduce energy growth rates, emphasize energy conservation, and encourage the use of renewable resources.

-Land Use
+Land Use.
 Promote policies that manage land as a finite resource and that incorporate principles of stewardship.
-Transfer of Federal Public Lands.
-Promote policies that Federal public lands should remain under the jurisdiction of the federal government.

-Water
+Water.
 Support measures to reduce pollution in order to protect surface water, groundwater, and drinking water, and set up a process to evaluate inter-basin water transfers.

-Waste Management

-Promote policies to reduce the generation and promote the reuse and recycling of solid and hazardous wastes.
+Waste Management.
+Promote policies to reduce the generation of solid and hazardous wastes and promote their reuse and recycling.

-Nuclear
+Nuclear.
 Promote the maximum protection of public health and safety and the environment.